eclipsesource/tabris-js-cli/CONTRIBUTING.md

 # Getting Started
 To contribute to the Tabris.js CLI first begin by forking the project on GitHub.
-Once you have forked the project, clone it locally and create a new feature branch for your work:
+Once you have forked the project, clone it to your local machine and create a new feature branch for your work:
 ```
 git checkout -b feature_branch_name master
 ```

 ## Setting up your Development Environment
-Once you have cloned the repository, run `npm install`.
+Once you have cloned the repository, install dependencies by running `npm install`.

-Use `npm link` to update your installation with the contents from the Tabris.js CLI.
-This will create a symbolic link for you so you should not have to run this command for each change.
+To try out this version and any changes you'll make, it's most convenient to set up a symbolic link from your global `tabris` command to this project directory.
+To do so, run [`npm link`](https://docs.npmjs.com/cli/link) inside the project directory.

 ## Coding Styles and Linting Rules
 The Tabris.js CLI project includes a `.eslintrc` file with the linting rules